yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 -> data: {"hashes":0,"txs":2}
 ```

-This is a very simple application, but between `counter` and `dummy`, its easy to see how you can build out arbitrary application states on top of the TMSP.
+This is a very simple application, but between `counter` and `dummy`, its easy to see how you can build out arbitrary application states on top of the ABCI.
-In the near future, `erisdb` of Eris Industries will also run atop TMSP, bringing with it Ethereum-like accounts, the Ethereum virtual-machine, Eris's permissioning scheme, and native contracts extensions.
+In the near future, `erisdb` of Eris Industries will also run atop ABCI, bringing with it Ethereum-like accounts, the Ethereum virtual-machine, Eris's permissioning scheme, and native contracts extensions.

 But the ultimate flexibility comes from being able to write the application easily in any language.